WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 And You Know What?
 I Bet She Didnt Even Fucking Notice!
 Shes Never Given A Fuck About Me And Everyone Knows It

+(This Next Bit Is Imported)
+She Said She Doesnt Care
+Then Changed Her Mind
+Then Was A Prick About Us Not Having Ordered Allready So Fuck Her She Can Have The Chicken Balti
+If We Dont Pick Up When She Calls Us Its A Crime
+But When She Doesnt Pick Up We Shouldnt Be Looking Out For Her In The First Place